kyungjae-lee/engineers-notebook/operating-systems/operating-system-security.md

 ### Intrusion Detection System (IDS)

+* Not much an OS can do.

 * FRC 4949 (Internet Security Glossary) defines intrusion detection as a security service that monitors and analyzes system events for the purpose of finding, and providing real-time or near real-time warning of, attempts to access system resources in an unauthorized manner.

 * Intrusion detection systems (IDSs) can be classified as:

   * **Host-based IDS**

     Monitors the characteristics of a single host and the events occurring within that host for suspicious activity.

+    This is basically a way of trying to detect malware that shouldn't be there, and it typically involves *anti-virus software* (monitor for unknown/unauthorized software).

   * **Network-based IDS**

     Monitors network traffic for particular network segments or devices and analyzes network, transport, and application protocols to identify suspicious activity.

+    e.g., Program to detect and prevent the DDos attack at the entry point of the system to the network.

 * IDS Components